Toxic-Codes/n3k4a/README.md

 - No balance will be deducted for using this script to send SMS/calls.
 - While doing infinite bombing use 2-3 seconds delay and 10 to 20 threads for maximum performance.
 - Don't put spaces in between phone number (Ex- 99999 99999)
-- Make sure you are using the latest version of TBomb
+- Make sure you are using the latest version of n3k4a
 - Make sure you are using Python v3.

 Here's how you can check it.
 Type this command in your terminal.